rust-lang/rust-by-example/src/error/result.md

 ## Using `Result` in `main`

-The `Result` type can also be the return type of of the `main` function if specified explicitly.
+The `Result` type can also be the return type of the `main` function if specified explicitly.
 Typically the `main` function will be of the form:

 ```rust